Web Assembly

 Architecture

-The Lekh Board uses HTML canvas for drawings.
+The Lekh App uses HTML canvas for drawings.
 The glue code has logic to call the HTML canvas API.
 The glue code also exposes some of the C++ code into javascript using embind.

 Debugging